BattleBit-Community-Servers/Battlebit-Community-Server-Launcher/README.md

 3. **Launch the Server**:

-   Once the download and update are complete, use the `server.py` script to start the server.
+   Once the download and update are complete, use the appropriate batch file to start the server:
+   - `server+api.bat`: Run the server with the API enabled.
+   - `server+noapi.bat`: Run the server without the API.

    Ensure you've correctly configured the server-related variables in the `.env` file before running the script.

 ---